TayloverH/Jiajie_Huang_website/README.md

 - https://www.jianshu.com/p/88ac1961d7d6
 - https://www.jianshu.com/p/34435af74f7e

 (I don't think the two '简书' instructions are useful.
-The information they carry can be derived from https://github.com/yongfu-li/personal-profile-webpage as long as the user have basic coding abilities. -Jiajie Huang)
+The information they carry can be derived from the template given by https://github.com/yongfu-li/personal-profile-webpage as long as the user have basic coding abilities. -Jiajie Huang)

 > **PS:**
 >